 Hi.
-My name is Spencer and I love the Wallum along with all other types of ecosystems.
-I also love photography.
-With my photographs I hope to teach others about how important the environment is for us and the future of our planet that we call home.
+My name is Spencer Hitchen, 14 year old Conservationist, Environmental educator and Award-winning nature photographer.
+I met, presented and asked a question to my Conservation hero Dr Jane Goodall in 2024 (Photo credit Phil Hines).
+I love the Wallum along with all other types of ecosystems.
+Through my photography and conservation work I hope to teach others about how important the environment is for us and the future of our planet that we call home.
 After you have learnt about the environment I hope you will then want to protect it.

 I invite you to come on a journey with me throughout the year and do what I do… Observe, Learn & Protect - your local environment.